It reduces your risk of the common cold

 It reduces chronic pain

 istock/fizkesAt least 10 minutes of aerobic exercise—biking, fast walking, running on the treadmill —can significantly improve chronic pain, likely by releasing natural pain relievers called endorphins.
 It can also increase pain tolerance, according to a new study out of Sydney, Australia.
 Participants who rode a stationary bike for 30 minutes, three times a week for six weeks, greatly increased their tolerance for pain from what it was at the beginning of the study.
 Those who did not start exercising had no change in pain tolerance.
-(This is what your pain doctor isn’t telling you.)

 It battles chronic fatigue syndrome